juristr/fabiangosebrink.github.io/_posts/2016-07-03-asp-net-core-1-0-with-entity-framework-core.md

 ## Project.json

 The project.json file includes tha Entity Framework SQLServer package as well as the EF Core itself and the EF Core Tools.
-The tools are mentioned twice: Once in the &#8220;dependencies&#8221;-section and once in the &#8220;tools&#8221;-section
+The tools are mentioned twice: Once in the "dependencies"-section and once in the "tools"-section

-<pre class="lang:js decode:true ">{
+<pre><code class="javascript">{
   "dependencies": {
     "Microsoft.NETCore.App": {
       "version": "1.0.0",